 - Mandated Reporters are defined as: Mandated Reporter (WIC Section 15630 (a)) Any person who has assumed full or intermittent responsibility for care or custody of an elder or dependent adult, whether or not that person receives compensation, including administrators, supervisors, and any licensed staff of a public or private facility that provides care or services for elder or dependent adults, or any elder or dependent adult care custodian, health practitioner, clergy member, or employee of a county adult protective services agency or a local law enforcement agency, is a mandated reporter.

 APS does not reveal the source of any abuse report.

 Any concerned person may report adult abuse/neglect and may do so anonymously (W and I Code 15631).
 APS does not reveal the reporting party source of any abuse report.
 Report observations or suspicions of the following: abandonment, abduction, financial abuse, isolation, neglect, physical/sexual abuse, and self neglect.

 Click on the link to view some available Resources.

 If you observe some or all of these occurring with an older or disabled adult, alert APS:

 - Injury that is inconsistent with the explanation for its cause.

-- The elder or dependent adult has recently become confused or disoriented.
+- The elder or dependent adult has recently become confused, disoriented, or severely withdrawn.

 - The caregiver shows anger, indifference, and aggressive behavior toward the person.